vipinsun/TokenTaxonomyFramework-pub/README.md

 # Contents

 ©2019 Token Taxonomy Initiative Inc. (“EEA”).
 All Rights Reserved.
 EEA Proprietary and Confidential.
+This Github repository has been set up as a collaboration site for its users and by accessing this GitHub repository or using it in any way, you are consenting to be bound by the [Token Taxonomy Initiative Terms and Conditions of Use](TERMS-OF-USE) of GitHub Repository.

 The contents of this repo contain the Token Taxonomy Framework (TTF) comprised of the following: